syedaffanhamdani/cs-jokes/ReadMe.md

 - why does it not work? 😩
 - why does it work!!! 🤯

+# Recursive humor
+In order to understand recursion, one must understand recursion

 # JIRA

 the fact that JIRA is so popular proves most software development theory wrong